nitaiaharoni1/react-restaurant-app/README.md

 * Validating all forms
 * Validating admin user before showing Admin page
 * Validating requests on the server
+* Working with cookies.
+* Not exposing static files which contain private information.

 #### Did you implement the store using react.js?
 Yes, React and Redux